Kleene-Star/KleeneStar.Core/doc/kleenestar.workspace.md

 ## Permissions Model

-The global permissions model of **KleeneStar** is applied context-specifically to individual workspaces.
+The permissions model of **KleeneStar** is applied context-specifically to individual workspaces.
 The connection between the globally defined groups and policies is established through a Profile, which is valid exclusively within a specific workspace.

 A profile defines which policy a global group receives within a specific workspace.
 It functions as a context-aware role assignment and enables granular and flexible rights management.

-- **Principle:** A user receives the rights defined by a policy for a workspace if they are a member of a group for which a corresponding profile (`Group -> Policy`) exists in that workspace.
+- **Principle:** A user receives the rights defined by a policy for a workspace if they are a member of a group for which a corresponding profile (Group → Policy) exists in that workspace.
 - **Flexibility:** The same global group (e.g., "Marketing") can be assigned the `workspace_view_policy` (read-only access) in Workspace A and the `workspace_edit_policy` (write access) in Workspace B.
 - **Management:** Users with administrative rights for a workspace (e.g., through the `workspace_admin_policy`) can create, edit, and delete profiles.
 This means they can manage the assignment of policies to groups for their workspace.